mr-eggleton/web-lit-core/_articles/11-safety-first.md

 #### Offline Activity: Data Trails Timeline

-* We’re going to do a quick recap of their day so far today.
-* Think through all the things you did, from waking up to making it here to this session.
+* List all the things you did yesterday on your whiteboard
+  * What did you do?
+  * When?
+  * What device / website did I use?

 ::: notes
 [20 minutes]

 * Share with your learners that, in our next activity, we’re going to do a quick recap of their day so far today.
 * Ask learners to think through all the things they did, from waking up to making it here to this session.